VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 It is important to remember when defining workflows that DEPENDENCIES on autosubmit always refer to jobs that should be finished before launching the job that has the DEPENDENCIES attribute.

-.. runcmdquiet:: autosubmit expid -dm -H "local" -d "Tutorial"

-.. runcmd:: cat '/home/docs/autosubmit/a001/conf/jobs_a001.yml'
+.. runcmd:: cat '/home/docs/autosubmit/a000/conf/jobs_a000.yml'

+.. runcmd:: ls '/home/docs/autosubmit/a000/conf/'

+.. runcmd:: bash -c 'echo -e $"JOBS:\n  One:\n    FILE: one.sh\n  Two:\n    FILE: two.sh\n    DEPENDENCIES: One"' > "home/docs/autosubmit/a000/conf/jobs_a001.yml"

-.. runcmd:: sudo ./userguide/defining_workflows/bash/bash.sh
+.. runcmd:: ls '/home/docs/autosubmit/a000/conf/'

-.. runcmd:: cat '/home/docs/autosubmit/a001/conf/jobs_a001.yml'
+.. runcmd:: cat '/home/docs/autosubmit/a000/conf/jobs_a001.yml'

-.. runcmdquiet:: autosubmit create a001 -o png --hide
+.. runcmdquiet:: autosubmit create a000 -o png --hide

-.. runcmdquiet:: find /home/docs/autosubmit/a001/plot/ -iname "*a001*.png" -true -exec mv -- {} ./userguide/defining_workflows/fig/simple.png \;
+.. runcmdquiet:: find /home/docs/autosubmit/a000/plot/ -iname "*a001*.png" -true -exec mv -- {} ./userguide/defining_workflows/fig/simple.png \;

 The resulting workflow can be seen in Figure :numref:`simple`